Vignesss16/CropSense/README.md

-# 🌿 CropSense — AI Crop Health Assistant
+# 🌿 NalamAgri — AI Crop Health Assistant

 > Smart farming assistant that diagnoses crop diseases using AI and recommends actionable fixes for farmers.